About the Art Therapy Credentials Board Exam (ATCBE)

 - If retaking the exam, candidates should study all domains, not just weaker areas, as performance can vary between attempts.

-The table below outlines the number of examinees, ATR-BC candidates, and pass rates from 2013–2022.
+The table below outlines the number of examinees, Board Certified Registered Art Therapist (ATR-BC) candidates, and pass rates from 2013–2024.

 Contact Information

-For further details about the Art Therapy Credentials Board Examination, contact the ATCB through the Contact ATCB form.
+For further details about the Art Therapy Credentials Board Exam, contact the ATCB through the Contact ATCB form.